Sanaa manuscript: Contents of the manuscript

 The manuscript is a palimpsest, meaning the parchment was written over once.
 The original text (the "lower" text) was erased, and written over a second time (the "upper" text) with this process potentially being repeated over time with the same parchment.
-In the Sana'a palimpsest, both the upper and the lower text are the Qur'an written in the Hijazi script.
-The upper text appears to present a complete text of the Qur'an, as did the lower text according to a codicological reconstruction by Éléonore Cellard (this had been a question of scholarly debate).
-In the standard Qur'an, the chapters (surahs) are presented in an approximate sequence of decreasing length; hence a fragmentary Qur'an that follows the standard order of suras can generally be assumed to have once presented the complete text, but the contrary is not the case.
+In the Sana'a palimpsest, both the upper and the lower text are the Quran written in the Hijazi script.
+The upper text appears to present a complete text of the Quran, as did the lower text according to a codicological reconstruction by Éléonore Cellard (this had been a question of scholarly debate).
+In the standard Quran, the chapters (surahs) are presented in an approximate sequence of decreasing length; hence a fragmentary Quran that follows the standard order of suras can generally be assumed to have once presented the complete text, but the contrary is not the case.
 Cellard's reconstruction has found that despite differences of sura sequence, the lower text too follows this same principle.

 The manuscript that was discovered, however, is not complete.
 About 82 folios have been identified as possible sheets presenting the upper text, of which 38 are in Yemen's Dār al-Makhṭūṭāt (House of Manuscripts) and 4 in private collections (after being auctioned abroad).
 In addition in 2012, 40 palimpsest folios conserved in the Eastern Library of the Grand Mosque in Sana’a and published in 2004, were recognised as likely being detached folios of the upper text of DAM 01-27.1.
 Many of the folios in the House of Manuscripts are physically incomplete and in only 28 is the upper writing legible (due to damage), whereas those in private possession or held by the Eastern Library are generally in a better condition.
 These 82 folios comprise roughly half of the Quran.
 The parchment is of inferior quality, with many folios having holes around which both upper and lower text have been written.
-However, when the scale of the writing and the provision of marginal spaces is taken into account, the overall quantity of animal hides implied as being committed to the production of a full manuscript of the Qur'an would not have been less than for such high quality Qur'ans as the Codex Parisino-petropolitanus (BNF Arabe 328(ab)).
+However, when the scale of the writing and the provision of marginal spaces is taken into account, the overall quantity of animal hides implied as being committed to the production of a full manuscript of the Quran would not have been less than for such high quality Qurans as the Codex Parisino-petropolitanus (BNF Arabe 328(ab)).